strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 This would be particularly useful if you have a large number of small Kafka clusters or _very_ large Kafka clusters with many brokers.

 You could also separate out critical Kafka cluster management to a Strimzi operator with different RBAC.
-Perhaps your infrastructure management system itself runs though a Kafka cluster managed by Strimzi, you could have a separate Strimzi operator deployed just to manage this critical cluster and lock it down with very restrictive controls.
+Perhaps your infrastructure management system itself runs through a Kafka cluster managed by Strimzi.
+In that case, you could deploy a separate Strimzi operator dedicated to managing this critical cluster and lock it down with restrictive controls.
 Alternatively, you could have a developer team that wants access to the Strimzi operator running the Kafka cluster they use.
 Leaving aside whether this is a good idea or not, using the setup proposed in this post, you could create an isolated operator instance just for that team which would not effect any other running Kafka clusters.